Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ### adaptive.osc
 #### Understanding `adaptive.osc`: The Behavior Library

-The `adaptive.osc` file is the "Behavioral BrLearningn" of the OpenBehavior framework.
+The `adaptive.osc` file is the "Behavioral Brain" of the OpenBehavior framework.
 It defines a reusable **Behavior Profile Library** that decouples an agent's driving policy from the specific scenario context.

 #### Core Concept: Behavioral Decoupling
 In OpenBehavior, an agent's behavior is defined as a tuple $\mathcal{P} = \langle \mathcal{M}, \mathcal{L} \rangle$:
 * **Model Configuration ($\mathcal{M}$):** Specifies the underlying decision-making engine (e.g., a rule-based `normal` script or a learning-based `NAG-RL_agent`) and its physical limits (`max_speed`, `max_acc`).
-* **Logic Configuration ($\mathcal{L}$):** Specifies the tactical goals and constrLearningnts (e.g., "start at Lane 3, end at Lane 1 ahead of the Ego vehicle").
+* **Logic Configuration ($\mathcal{L}$):** Specifies the tactical goals and constraints (e.g., "start at Lane 3, end at Lane 1 ahead of the Ego vehicle").

 ---